 - Software development kits (SDKs) to build shopping experiences using Progressive Web Apps (PWAs), Accelerated Mobile Pages (AMP pages), and native apps

 - A scalable application delivery network to deploy those experiences, plus a web portal to manage them

-- Integrations to simplify adding commerce, content management, and marketing techonology systems to the front-end
+- Integrations to simplify adding commerce, content management, and marketing technology systems to the front-end

 - Analytics data to understand shoppers’ experiences